solaekim/r-data-analysis-study/README.md

 ## Contents
 - Sample data for practice analyses
 - R scripts demonstrating analysis and visualization techniques
-- learning notes and exercises to reinforce concepts
+- Learning notes and exercises to reinforce concepts

 ## Projects
 Practice 1: Analysis of Foreign Arrivals to Korea During Early COVID-19 in 2020